-Abstract: Prior work suggests that more valuable patents are cited more and this view has become standard in the empirical innovation literature.
-Using an NPE-derived dataset with patent-specific revenues we find that the relationship of citations to value in fact forms an inverted-U, with fewer citations at the high end of value than in the middle.
-Since the value of patents is concentrated in those at the high end, this is a challenge to both the empirical literature and the intuition behind it.
-We attempt to explain this relationship with a simple model of innovation, allowing for both productive and strategic patents.
-We find evidence of greater use of strategic patents where it would be most expected: among corporations, in fields of rapid development, in more recent patents and where divisional and continuation applications are employed.
-These findings have important implications for our basic understanding of growth, innovation, and intellectual property policy.
+Abstract: Prior work suggests that more valuable patents are cited more.
+Using novel revenue data from a large non-practicing entity, we find that the relationship between citations and value forms an inverted-U, with fewer citations at the high end of value than in the middle.
+We explain the inverted-U with a model of innovation that has productive and strategic patents.
+Empirically, we observe more strategic patents where the model predicts: among inventors in fields of rapid development and where divisional applications are employed.
+These findings have important implications for our understanding of growth, innovation, intellectual property policy, and patent valuation.

 (w/ Philippe Aghion and Peter Howitt)

 in Handbook of Economic Growth, ed. by P. Aghion and S. N. Durlauf, 2014, Vol.2: 515-563.

 Abstract: Schumpeterian growth theory has operationalized Schumpeter's notion of creative destruction by developing models based on this concept.
 These models shed light on several aspects of the growth process that could not be properly addressed by alternative theories.
 In this survey, we focus on four important aspects, namely: (i) the role of competition and market structure; (ii) firm dynamics; (iii) the relationship between growth and development with the notion of appropriate growth institutions; and (iv) the emergence and impact of long-term technological waves.
 In each case Schumpeterian growth theory delivers predictions that distinguish it from other growth models and which can be tested using micro data.